 - A small, fine toothed comb, like a taper comb.
 They’re also good for grooming sideburns and general combing, so, multitasking bonus.

-- A small pair of scissors, manicure scissors or facial hair-specific scissors are a good, cheap, easy-to-find option.
+- A small pair of grooming scissors, manicure scissors or facial hair-specific scissors are an excellent option.

 - Slant-tip tweezers.
 Don’t buy the absolute cheapest – they are not well aligned, and make the job way harder than it has to be.